 It’s hard to find authentic Thai cuisine that compares to My Thai.
 We recommend the Angel Noodle with sautéed tomatoes and mushrooms for a tasty alternative to fried rice.

 Patrons gather at Nu-Castle for classic American cooking.
 The small, downtown lunch spot is usually crowded with regulars so arrive before the clock strikes noon.
-You can’t go wrong with one of the hamburgers on fresh buns or chicken fried steak breakfast.
+You can’t go wrong with one of the hamburgers on a fresh bun or a chicken-fried steak breakfast.

 Set in downtown Amarillo, OHMS serves lunch buffet style and dinner in

 style.
-The chefs feature specials each week that range from seafood to smoked duck to grilled beef tenderloin.
+The chefs feature specials each week that range from seafood and smoked duck to beef tenderloin.
 Excellent cuisine and service make this a delightful place to linger.